sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 </table>

 For now, the table contains all the combinations of conditions explicitly.
-Later we will look at ways to reduce the amount of combinations present in the table (and, thus, reducing the test of costing all the combinations).
+Later we will look at ways to reduce the number of combinations present in the table (and, thus, reducing the test of costing all the combinations).

 The chosen conditions should always be independent from one another.